Required for Ph.D. in Genetics (Major)

 CMM 518 (Fundamental Genetic Mechanisms): This is a 3-unit course, offered in the Fall semerster, required of all students.
 This course is an introductory graduate-level course in advanced concepts in genetics.
 The course covers a wide array of genetic concepts, including gene interaction, genetic analysis, chromosome structure and mechanics, meiotic mechanisms, gene regulation, dosage compensation, sex determination, and somatic mutation.

-GENE 795A (Laboratory Research Rotations): For first-year students who have not chosen a major advisor at the beginning of their graduate career, the Program requires they take three rotations from the beginning of the first semester, usually Fall, to the midpoint of the second semester, usually Spring.
-These three nine-week lab rotations are 3 units each (9 credit units total).
+GENE 792A (Laboratory Research Rotations): For first-year students who have not chosen a major advisor at the beginning of their graduate career, the Program requires they take three rotations from the beginning of the first semester, usually Fall, to the midpoint of the second semester, usually Spring.
+These three nine-week lab rotations are 2 units each (6 credit units total).
 Students are asked to present a summary of their rotation project in the graduate seminar.
 The supervising faculty assign a letter grade for the rotations.

 GENE 671 Morality and Ethics in Science (1 unit), MCB 695E Science, Society, and Ethics (1 unit), PHCL 595B Scientific Writing, Presentation and Bioethics (2 units), or SLHS 649 Survival Skills and Ethics (3 units)